apache/www-site/content/foundation/operations/index.md

-title: Foundation Operations
+Title: Foundation Operations

 Operations consists of a number of teams that keep the foundation running.
 Have a question?
-This page will help you find the right person to help.
+This page will help you find the person who can help you.

 ## Brand Management